kevroletin/tshsh/doc/roadmap.md

   escaped sequences which try to configure terminal (especially bracket paste mode);
 * a few hard-coded hacks like disabling bracket paste mode.
+* no packaging procedure; executing shell commands like stty, xclip, kill
+* no user guide